orlando-trejo/machine-learning-nanodegree/README.md

 The following projects were worked on during the Nanodegree:

+### Project 0 - Titanic Survival Exploration

-1. Titanic Survival Exploration: In this project the goal was to predict whether a passenger survived given information about sex, age, class, ticket price, family members, and embarking location.
+In this project the goal was to predict whether a passenger survived given information about sex, age, class, ticket price, family members, and embarking location.
 At first, no machine learning algorithm is used to make the predictions resulting on an accuracy of about 80% on the training set.
 However, when using ML models like Random Forest and Support Vector Classifiers, it was possible to boost accuracy on